ADVANTICS/documentation/charge-controllers/evcc_noise_developments.md

 </div>

 From various studies, we can infer how noise tends to affect measurements.
-So the first step is to introduce a compensation (or correction of you want) based on what can find across analyses in various conditions:
+So the first step is to introduce a compensation (or correction if you want) based on what was found across various
+conditions:

 <div class="bigger-1000">